 Duration: 2 days, 1 night

-This hike took a little while to organize simply because not many tourists try it, but was worth it!
-Not only does the Cerro Tronador make our “Best Hikes in South America List” but it would make our “Best things to do in South America” list.
+Not only does the Cerro Tronador make our “Best Hikes in South America List” but it also made our “Argentinian Highlights” list!

 Location: Southern Chile